carlosftm/RPi-Pico2-Baremetal/README.md

 Link to the RP2350:
 [RP2350 Datasheet](https://datasheets.raspberrypi.com/rp2350/rp2350-datasheet.pdf)

-## How to install the SDK and other tools
+## ⚙️ Install the SDK and other tools
 I will be using a Ubuntu PC as my development platform.
 However you can addapt the commands to you specific platform (windows, mac, etc.)

 Start by creating a directory called **pico2** on your home directory (~/pico2)